Cesaragsilva/docker/SonarQuebe/README.md

 This image is available to using by sqlserver image.

-When start the container, this config will await the host: db:1433 stay available (after this config, the db was configured)
+When start the container, this configuration will await the host: db:1433 become available (after this config, the db was configured)

 # Config Data SqlServer
   - Create a volume in docker-compose.yml